BalinorNZ/segment-salad-client/README.md

 ## Segment Salad

-A webapp that displays a map overlayed with the routes of all Strava segments in the area, color coded by pace of course record and labeled with course record holder.
+A webapp that displays a map overlaid with the routes of all Strava segments in the area, color coded by pace of course record and labeled with course record holder.
 * Segment leaderboard (who holds the most course records in visible map area)
 * Click segment label to see segment/course record details
 * Filter visible segments by athlete or Strava club